 Liaising with the Intercountry Adoption Team

-When we’re asked for a social worker’s report for a direct adoption application that involves a tamaiti from another country, we must consult the Intercountry Adoption Team early in the process to find out the best way to proceed.
-An Intercountry Adoption Team advisor can also follow up and confirm the citizenship and immigration status of the parties involved, with their consent.
+When we’re asked for a social worker’s report for an adoption application that involves a tamaiti or rangatahi or applicants from another country, we must first consult the Intercountry Adoption Team to plan the best way to proceed.
+An Intercountry Adoption Team advisor can confirm the citizenship and immigration status of the parties involved, with their consent.

 If there are any challenges in the adoption proposal, we advise the court and, if appropriate, make recommendations or request direction from the court on how to proceed.